peguerosdc/ml4phy-quantum-oscillators/README.md

-# From a Restricted Boltzmann Machine to a Set of Quantum Mechanical Harmonic Oscillators
+# From a Restricted Boltzmann Machine to a Set of Quantum Harmonic Oscillators

 This is the code of my final mini-project presented for the online course ["Machine Learning for Physicists 2020"](https://pad.gwdg.de/s/HJtiTE__U) offered by the University of Erlangen-Nuremberg and lectured by Florian Marquardt during the COVID-19 lockdown.